Manuscript Preparation Guidelines

 - Submit two single-sided hard copies of all illustrations, with one illustration per page.
 The image file name (as described above) and date should appear on each printout to match the accompanying electronic files.

-- Submit all e-files on CD, or contact your editor to arrange ftp delivery.
+- Submit all e-files on a flash drive or CD, or contact your editor to arrange ftp delivery.
 We do not accept final manuscript submissions via e-mail.